ASFOpenSARlab/opensarlab-docs/docs/user-guides/troubleshooting_guide.md

 ## I am receiving a "No space left on device" error.
 ---
 OpenSARlab users have access to a finite amount of storage space ([details here](OpenSARlab_environment.md)).

-It is up to users to manage their storage.
-If you receive a storage space warning while logged into OpenSARlab, it is highly recommended that you immediately free up space by deleting un-needed files.
-If your server shuts down while there is no available space, it will not have the space needed to restart again and you will be locked out of your account.
+**It is up to users to manage their storage**.
+If you receive a storage space warning while logged into OpenSARlab, it is highly recommended free up your space immediately by deleting unnecessary files. <!-- left off here -->If your server shuts down while there is no available space, it will not have the space needed to restart again and you will be locked out of your account.

-If you you become locked out of your account, contact an [OpenSARlab administrator](mailto:uaf-jupyterhub-asf@alaska.edu) for help.
-They will assign just enough extra storage to allow you to login and delete files.
+If you you lock yourself out of your account, contact an [OpenSARlab administrator](mailto:uaf-jupyterhub-asf@alaska.edu) for help.
+They will assign enough extra storage to allow you to login and delete files.

-If you do not have any extraneous files to delete and feel that you really do need additional space to do your work, contact an [OpenSARlab administrator](mailto:uaf-jupyterhub-asf@alaska.edu) and request an increased storage limit.
+If you do not have any unnecessary files to delete and feel that you really do need additional space to do your work, contact an [OpenSARlab administrator](mailto:uaf-jupyterhub-asf@alaska.edu) and request an increased storage limit.
 Limits will only be increased if there is a demonstrable need.

 ## My server won't start and I cannot access OpenSARlab.